Crochet Care

 4. Dry It Right: Lay your crochet flat on a towel and roll it up to absorb moisture, then lay it flat to finish drying.
 You can also hang it if you prefer.

-Storing Your Crochet Item
+Storing Your Piece

 1. Use Your TJC Zipper Bag: Once your crochet piece is fully dry, store it in the frosted zipper bag we provided to keep it fresh and ready to wear.